S$^2$Q-VDiT: Accurate Quantized Video Diffusion Transformer with Salient Data and Sparse Token Distillation: Experiments

 \subsection{Ablation Study}

 In Fig.~\ref{fig:ablation_study}, we present ablation studies on Hessian-aware Salient Data Selection (SDS) and Attention-guided Sparse Token Distillation (STD). \textbf{To verify the effectiveness of these techniques, we conducted integration experiments with existing PTQ methods in Appendix Sec.~\ref{sec:integ_ptq_methods}}. \\ \textbf{Ablation on SDS.} We study different calibration data selection methods with our proposed SDS and shown the results in Fig.~\ref{fig:ablation_data}.
 We compare three different straightforward methods, including All Timesteps from One Prompt (ATOP), All Timesteps from Five Prompts (ATFP), and Random Timesteps from Five Prompts (RTFP).
 We selected 40 samples for all methods for fair comparison.
 We also present the visual comparison in Fig.~\ref{fig:diff_data_visual}.
 Our proposed SDS outperforms all other methods in terms of both visual and metric effects while other methods can not maintain high generation quality. \textbf{We conducted more ablation experiments on the random seeds and decoupled the two saliences used in SDS.
-We present the experimental results in Appendix Sec.~\ref{sec:random_seeds}}.\\ \textbf{Ablation on STD.} In Fig.~\ref{fig:ablation_distill}, we compare our proposed STD with no sparse distillation (w/o STD).
+We present the experimental results in Appendix Sec.~\ref{sec:random_seeds}}.
+We further conduct an ablation study on calibration data size in CogVideoX-2B under W4A6 setting and present the results in Tab.~\ref{tab:calibration_size}.
+It can be seen that the calibration time increases almost linearly with the increase of data size.
+The performance of 40 data is significantly better than that of 20 data, but the performance improvement of 80 data is minor.
+Therefore, in the trade-off of performance and calibration time, we choose to use 40 data as the unified experimental settings. \\ \textbf{Ablation on STD.} In Fig.~\ref{fig:ablation_distill}, we compare our proposed STD with no sparse distillation (w/o STD).
 It can be seen that compared with no STD, all distillation strategies can improve model performance.
 We also compare different hyperparameters used in Eq~\eqref{eq:loss_hyper}.
 We set $\lambda_{max}=1$ as default and investigate different $\lambda_{min}$ selections which control the relaxation degree on less impactful tokens.
 It can be seen that all different $\lambda_{min}$ can improve quantization performance which proves the robustness of STD.
 We select $\lambda_{min}=0.5$ in the main experiments for the most balanced performance improvement. \textbf{We provide more visualization of the sparse patterns in Appendix Sec.~\ref{sec:more_sparse_attn}}. \\